uber/mockolo/README.md

 * Swift 5.4 or later
 * Xcode 12.5 or later
-* MacOS 11.0 or later
+* macOS 11.0 or later
 * Support is included for the Swift Package Manager